Book of Mugowumpois

 Of course, I lied.
 There wasn’t a chance in any of the four corners of the Void that Blooredi’s crocodiles would ever coalesce a collective consciousness.
-I should know, as I had been studying formation of collective consciousnesses since the first one manifested and I developed a sense for which ones would form Great Spirits and which ones wouldn’t.
-Yes, it had a little to do with how many there were--the population had to reach a critical mass--but there was something more underlying which ones rose.
+I should know, as I had been studying formation of collective consciousnesses since the first one manifested and I had developed a sense for which ones would form Great Spirits and which ones wouldn’t.
+Yes, it had a little to do with how many there were - the population had to reach a critical mass - but there was something more underlying which ones rose.
 Not intelligence, though that helped, but an essential quality to their inner essence.
 And crocodiles didn’t have it.
-I’d guess they’d stagnate in this spiritual state until the end of time.
+I’d guess they’d stagnate in that spiritual state until the end of time.

 “Great Yudhe!” cursed Blooredi, unmaking the crocodile, and tearing it apart into etheric strips.
 “Am I the only one of the Seventh Circle who hasn’t had a Great Spirit?
 Pah!
 Even that simpleton Viravain has Raven.
 And if an idiot like Tae could raise a Great Spirit, why can’t I?”

 “Didn’t Xyl name a sector in the heavens after your crocodiles?”